Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Proposed Multi-Agent Reinforcement Learning (MARL) for EH Two-Hop Communications with Partially Observable State

-The action-value function $\text{q}_l^{\pi_l}$ is a table in which the number of fields is equal to the number of states multiplied by the number of actions.
+The action-value function $\text{q}_l^{\pi_l}$ in (\ref{eq:distSARSA}) is a table in which the number of fields is equal to the number of states multiplied by the number of actions.
 However, in our case the number of states is infinite.
 This means, infinitely many values of $\text{q}_l^{\pi_l}(S_i, p_{l,i})$ would need to be stored.
-Since a table with an infinite number of fields cannot be constructed, linear function approximation is used to handle the infinite number of states.
+Since such a table cannot be constructed, linear function approximation is used to handle the infinite number of states.
 With linear function approximation, $\text{q}_l^{\pi_l}(S_i, p_{l,i})$ is represented as the linear combination of a set of $M$ feature functions $\text{f}_{l,m}(S_i, p_{l,i}),\; m=1,...,M$ which map the state-action pair $(S_{i},p_{l,i})$ onto a feature value.
-The proposed feature functions are explained in the next subsection.
+The proposed feature functions are explained in Section \ref{subsec.FF}.
 For a given pair $(S_{i},p_{l,i})$, the feature values are collected in the vector $\textbf{f}_l \in \mathbb{R}^{M\times1}$ and the contribution of each feature is included in the vector of weights $\textbf{w}_l \in \mathbb{R}^{M\times1}$.
 The action-value function is approximated as

 When SARSA with linear function approximation is applied, the updates are performed on the weights because they control the contribution of each feature function on $\hat{\text{q}}_l^{\pi_l}(S_{i},p_{l,i})$.
 In every time interval, the vector $\textbf{w}_l$ is adjusted in the direction that reduces the error between ${\text{q}}_l^{\pi_l}(S_{i},p_{l,i})$ and $\hat{\text{q}_l}^{\pi_l}(S_{i},p_{l,i},\textbf{w}_l)$ following the gradient descent approach presented in \cite{Sutton1998}.
 Considering the update for $\text{q}_l^{\pi_l}(S_i,p_{l,i})$ given in (\ref{eq:distSARSA}), we propose to update $\textbf{w}_l$ as